ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

 - b) visual structure is the thresholded version of the continuous PPTBF according to given threshold (use GUI widget "Binary Structure Map")
 - c) 3D mesh onto which the PPTBF is mapped (PPTBF or thresholded version)

-There are 3 widgets to play with :
+There are 3 widgets to play with (see following sections to see parameters in action in videos):
 - PPTBF Designer
 - Rendering Parameters
 - Binary Structure Map